AshCashh/University-Notes/My Second Brain/C Programming.md

-#cs
+---
+aliases:
+  - C
+tags: [cs, define]
+Created: 2023-02-27T00:00:00+10:00
+Modified: 2024-07-03T19:35:33+10:00
+---
-C is a programming language used in [[Computer Science]], developed in the early 1970s by Dennis Richie.
+C is a [[Programming]] language used in [[Computer Science]], developed in the early 1970s by Dennis Richie.
 C is a compiled language, meaning that a separate program is used to efficiently translate the source code into [[Assembly Programming|Assembly]].
 It's compilers are capable of targeting a wide variety of [[Microprocessors & Microcontrollers|Microprocessor]] architectures and hence it is used to implement all major operating system kernels.
 Compared to many other languages, C is very efficient programming language as it constructs map directly onto machine [[Instructions]].

 [[C Programming#Pointers]]
 [[C Programming#Addressing]]

 ## Main Function
 C is a procedural language and hence all code subsides in a procedure (known as function).
 In C, the main function is the entry point to the program.
 Program execution will generally begin in this function, where we can make calls to other functions.